Christian Life & Growth

 “His fellow servant fell down before him and begged for a little more time.
 ‘Be patient with me, and I will pay it,’ he pleaded.
 But his creditor wouldn’t wait.
 He had the man arrested and put in prison until the debt could be paid in full.

 “When some of the other servants saw this, they were very upset.
 They went to the king and told him everything that had happened.
 Then the king called in the man he had forgiven and said, ‘You evil servant!
 I forgave you that tremendous debt because you pleaded with me.
 Shouldn’t you have mercy on your fellow servant, just as I had mercy on you?’
-Then the angry king sent the man to prison to be tortured until he had paid his entire debt.”
+Then the angry king sent the man to prison to be tortured until he had paid his entire debt.” — Matthew 18:23-34 [NLT]

-Why We Could Never Pay the Debt
+Why You Could Never Pay the Debt God Forgave You Of

 The servant whom the king pardoned owed ten thousand talents.
-One denarii is the equivalent of one day’s work in today’s money.
+A single denarii is the equivalent of one day’s work in today’s money.
 One talent equals 6,000 denarii or 6,000 days’ wages.
 Assuming that one day’s wage is $100, it would take an ordinary laborer about 16 years to earn one talent, which equals $600,000.
 The servant in this parable owed his Master 10,000 talents.
 It would have taken him 160 years to pay his debt of 10,000 talents.
 No one lives that long.
 Although this servant owed an incredible debt that he could never repay, his Master showed compassion, was merciful toward him, and forgave his debt.

 We could never pay the debt we owe for sin.
 But Christ, being compassionate, paid our debt in full at the cross.
 Hence, the kingdom of heaven operates on the principle of forgiveness.
 It is God’s will that we live our lives based on this principle.

-To forgive is a choice.
-There’s an old saying, “What goes around comes around.”
-It’s another way of saying, “You will reap what you sow.”
 The unforgiving servant had every opportunity to show mercy and compassion to his fellow servant, but he chose to be selfish.
 He forgot how his master forgave him for a much more outstanding debt.
 Don’t hold someone captive to your selfish pride.
 Before you harden your heart against someone else, think back over your life and remember the many times that God forgave you when you didn’t deserve it.

 Imagine a man, beaten beyond recognition, seeing his flesh torn from his body.
 Watching people repeatedly punch him and snatch fistfuls of hair from his face.
 He had been telling people he was a king for several years, so they made a crown of 6-inch thorns and shoved them into his head.
 They continually struck him on his head and spat on him.
 In front of crowds of people, they stripped him of his robe, put a fabulous garment on him, and mocked him as a king (John 19:1-16).
 As if this cruel torture was not enough, they put a cross on his back and forced him to carry it up a hill, where they would nail his hands and feet to the cross and hoist it high on top of the hill for all to see.
 That’s what Jesus did for you.